Clubs, Charities, Action Groups, Political, etc.

 Bell ringers - not clickableYorkshire Association of Change Ringers

-They say that change is as good as a rest.
-The name suggests coin counterfeiting but they are a society of campanologists and are another unsung asset to our town.
+Well, they say that change is as good as a rest and these are certainly the guys to do it right.
+The name suggests 'coin counterfeiters' but they are actually a society of campanologists, and another unsung asset to our town.
 Campanologists?
-That's bell ringers to you.
-Hear them practice every Thursday around 7.30pm, Sundays at 10am and at posh weddings.
-I can never quite work out what tune they are playing ;~) Our fine old Penistone Church has eight mucky bells with good timbre.
-The church clock uses them for a fine Westminster chime.
+That's bell ringers to you and me.
+Listen to them practice every Thursday evening at 7.30pm, Sundays at 10am as a civilised 'call to prayer' and usually at posh weddings.
+I can never quite work out what tune they are playing ;~) They are always on the look-out for new recruits.

-Campaigning Groups
+Back Top Campaigning & Conservation Groups

 Fairtrade in Penistone